New clients regularly tell me that they want an "uncontested divorce."

 First of all, it means that the grounds for divorce are not being contested.

-Secondly, it means that there is no disagreement as to any of the financial issues, child related issues, or any other issues, and that these issues have been resolved and are not being contested.
+Second, it means that there is no disagreement as to any of the financial issues, child related issues, or any other issues, and in fact these issues have been resolved.

 But why do so many cases start out as contested?
 And how does a case go from a contested divorce case to an uncontested divorce case?